 If you spend some time at Chiswick House the obvious place to break for mid-afternoon refreshment is the Chiswick House Café (020-8995 6356), but note the Gardens' closing time when you arrive as it stops serving about an hour earlier.

-At the end of the Extended Walk the Drawing Room Café (020-7736 3233) in Fulham Palace is open daily until 5pm summer (Apr-Oct), 4pm winter.
+Towards the end of the Longer Walk the Drawing Room Café (020-7736 3233) in Fulham Palace is open daily until 5pm summer (Apr-Oct), 4pm winter.

 After the walk, we would love to get your feedback